Meet Our Team

 Business Manager

-Rebekah is the event coordinator and business manager for Keep Coyote Creek Beautiful.
-She recently returned to Cincinnati, Ohio where she worked in events and catering.
+Rebekah is the Business Manager for Keep Coyote Creek Beautiful and works on special projects.
+She recently returned to Cincinnati, Ohio, where she worked in events and catering.
 She brings with her enthusiasm for process creation for efficient event management and execution.
 Rebekah is passionate about environmental causes, especially recycling and lowering waste.
 Joining KCCB is her first step towards a new career path in helping local communities protect and preserve natural habitats.
 In her free time, she likes to go swimming, hiking, grow vegetables, or spend time with her growing family.

 Annette McMillan

-Annette is the volunteer coordinator for Keep Coyote Creek Beautiful.
+Annette is the Volunteer Engagement Coordinator for Keep Coyote Creek Beautiful.
 She has been enthusiastic about protecting the environment since her teens.
 She believes open spaces and natural waterways allow us to connect to ourselves and the earth in ways that only nature can provide.
 As a recent San Jose State Environmental Studies graduate, she educates people about the importance of protecting our creeks and open spaces through creek cleanups and as a BioBlitz docent.

 Board Members